NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Nocticula - Minor Boon.md

-**Minor Boon:** The night sky inspires you in a specific way.
+The night sky inspires you in a specific way.

 Once, when you roll a failure on a Crafting or Performance check under the night sky, you critically succeed instead.

 Nocticula typically grants this boon for a consequential piece of artwork or performance.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*